 Africa is a place of boundless mysteries.
 A wilderness that is unfit for civilized men.
 It balks at his alien presence and sends him nightmares to remind him of his place in the order of the things.
 I have heard learned men say that if the great Saurian creatures that turn up now and again in quarries and pictures of Scottish lakes are still alive anywhere, it is along the equator either in the New World, in India, or in the very region of Africa with which I am the most acquainted: the basin of the Congo River.

 You see, the first real memory I recovered under the care of Billington was that of having spent the last year north of Leopoldstad, running expeditions for Belgian companies along the Congo .
 It is a treacherous land, populated by both flora and fauna of the gargantuan scale.
 The mighty python that hunts hippopotamus by the side of the river can grow to be some sixty feet long, I once saw a spider as big as a horse spinning a web in the jungle canopy far above us.
 I shudder at the thought of what such a monster ate to keep it alive.
 My nightmares are full of conjectures.
-And though I never saw the creature myself, the dark skinned natives of the place spoke of a great ape as large as a building.
+And though I never saw the creature myself, the dark skinned natives of the place spoke of a great ape as tall as Midland Bank.
 I have heard it roar.
 I do not doubt its existence.

 As the memories of Africa became clear to me through the pall of my injury, Billington began increasingly to press me for insights.
 At first, I believed it to be part of the treatment, but then I realized that his curiosity extended beyond his professional interest as a physician.
 Indeed, he showed a peculiar interest in a kind of monkey known by the jungle people as the Chim Ponzee.
 It is a name that means, “False Man” in Bantu, but it implies more, for it implies mockery.